arjavpd/OnePiecePlanner/README.md

-Hello My name is Arjav Praasad.
+Hello My name is Arjav Prasad.
 This is the One Piece Planner.
 Users can create an account and create projects.
 What a great way to stay organized!
 This Web App is themed around the popular manga "One Piece" of which I am a big fan! https://arjavpd.github.io/OnePiecePlanner

 It is made using ReactJS.
 It also uses Materlize CSS for styling, Firebase authentication for sign-up/sign-in and Firestore database for back-end storage.